 Axe Throwing

 Channel your inner lumberjack during a 1- or 2-hour axe-throwing session at an indoor course in Las Vegas.
-Professional instructors show you how to use the standard axes to hit the target with different throws, and also to play games such as Black-Jaxe and Canadian Cricket.
+Professional instructors show you how to use the standard axes to hit the target with different throws and to play games such as Black Jaxe and Canadian Cricket.
 Includes instruction and use of equipment.

 Drive a Super Fast Car

 Driving a super-fast car is almost like a dream come true.
-If you want to achieve this dream, head towards Exotics Racing Las Vegas.
+To achieve this dream, head towards Exotics Racing Las Vegas.
 You will find super luxurious, super-fast cars.
 They have a track of 1800 feet straightaway and seven turns, and you can drive up to 130 mph on the 1.2-mile race track.
+Book here: Two-Hour Exotic Car Driving Experience Package in Las Vegas.

 Things To Do Off The Strip In Las Vegas